sanfinity-Iot/openremote/Demo-Smart-City.md

 * FLOW: allows for processing attributes and converting them into new attributes.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20WHEN-THEN_2.png)
 _Figure 3.
-The Rules view of the Demo Smart City, showing showing an example which turns on a light and send an e-mail when the Ozone levels are increasing_
+The Rules view of the Demo Smart City, showing showing an example which turns on a light and sends a configurable e-mail when the Ozone levels are increasing_

 # Application for System Manager